sofiatolaosebikan/spa-st-super/README.md

 > runipmodel.py

 This runs the ipmodel from above on a given SPA-ST instance.
+You need to have the Gurobi optimization solver installed on your computer.
+See https://www.gurobi.com/documentation/quickstart.html